gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### setpassphrase
 This method helps the GUI build to take input of the passphrase and generate `userpass`.
 This is the second API to run in BarterDEX.
-On the first call it will display the `default` seed passphrase for smartaddresses of all supported coin.
-Second call will show users own passphrase & smartaddress and logs in to BarterDEX.
+On the first call it will display the `userpass` value at the top of output.

 Sample File Content:
 ```shell